kelly-lin/dotfiles/README.md

 # dotfiles

 This repository contains my config dot files for applications such has Neovim, zsh and tmux.

+You can pick and choose what you want from the config files or you can simply install them all by following the install instructions.

 Use and share as you please.

-You can pick and choose what you want from the config files or you can simply install them all by following the install instructions.

 ## Dependencies

 - stow
+- Ansible

 ## Installing

-Install stow

-### macOS

-brew install stow

-### Linux
+### dotfiles

-sudo apt install stow

-Run 'install.sh' from the root of the repository.
+Run `./install.py stow` in the root directory.

+### Packages

+`ansible-playbook -i ./.ansible/hosts ./.ansible/playbook.yml --ask-become-pass`